 For my next trick, I will start eating only raw foods and begin dousing myself in patchouli oil.
 Hahahaha… kidding!
 Er…prob…uh… maybe. ♣

 Amazing footnote: many of these basic ingredients that make up the bulk of my beauty routine come from my home state – Wyoming!
 Some of the best bentonite in the world comes from Newcastle, Wyoming – 90 minutes from where I grew up.
 Most baking soda in the U.S. and 25% of the baking soda in the world comes from Green River, Wyoming.
-So I guess what I’m saying is… I guess I was born to be a hippie?
+So I guess what I’m saying is… seems like maybe I was born to be a hippie?!

 You might also like:

 Why I Drink Kombucha